 We understand that trying to decide if you should attend a non-profit online college or one for-profit may seem like a daunting task.

-In our analysis of the best non-profit online colleges, we looked at several factors and ranked our list of schools accordingly.
+In our analysis of the best non-profit online colleges and universities, we looked at several factors and ranked our list of schools accordingly.

 - Academic Quality

 - Student Satisfaction

 We examined items such as the average net price, percentage of full-time beginning undergraduate students receiving financial aid, retention rates for first-time students and each school’s overall graduation rates.
 This data was retrieved from NCES’ CollegeNavigator.